GiaZozula/Textilee-PSD-Conversion/README.md

-An example of my ability to convert a Designer's vision/PSD into a responsive website using CSS and HTML.
+An example of my ability to convert a Designer's vision/PSD into a responsive website using SCSS, CSS, and HTML.